Robust Adaptive Control of Linear Parameter-Varying Systems with Unmatched Uncertainties: Introduction

-Existing adaptive control and DOBC mostly employ a nominal linear time-invariant (LTI) system to describe the desired or nominal dynamics.
+Despite the significant progress made in the past several decades, existing adaptive control and DOBC schemes generally employ a linear time-invariant (LTI) system to describe the desired or nominal dynamics.
 However, using an LTI model for a system with a large operating envelope could lead to large uncertainties in certain operating regions.
 Large uncertainties will cause large compensation actions, which could be energy inefficient or even cause actuator saturation and consequently loss of stability or degraded performance.
 Additionally, in certain applications, it is preferable to change the desired dynamics according to the operating condition.
 For instance, for the longitudinal dynamics of manned aircraft, pilots usually prefer faster response at higher speeds and slower response at lower speeds during up-and-away flight \cite{biannic1997parameter}.
-Under these scenarios, using an {LPV} model to characterize the {desired dynamics} provides the desired perspective. \black{Nonlinear models have also been employed in adaptive and DOB controllers to describe the desired dynamics \cite{wang2012L1-nonlinear,chen2015dobc,lopez2020adaptive-ccm,lakshmanan2020safe,zhao2022robust-ccm-de}, but are probably not as appropriate for characterizing the variation of desired dynamics according to operating conditions as an LPV formulation does.
+Under these scenarios, using an {LPV} model to characterize the {desired dynamics} provides the desired perspective. {Nonlinear models have also been employed in adaptive and DOB controllers to describe the desired dynamics \cite{wang2012L1-nonlinear,chen2015dobc,lopez2020adaptive-ccm,lakshmanan2020safe}, but are probably not as appropriate for characterizing the variation of desired dynamics according to operating conditions as an LPV formulation does.
 Furthermore, for complex systems such as aerospace systems, it may be challenging to get a nonlinear analytic model for the whole operating envelope, e.g., due to the use of look-up tables to model sophisticated aerodynamics.
 In contrast, it is much easier to obtain an LPV model through interpolation of a series of LTI models resulting from linearization at different operating conditions.
-Finally, when using a nonlinear model for the desired dynamics, it is very challenging, if not impossible, to handle the unmatched uncertainties/disturbances.
-This is one of the main reasons why all the existing on nonlinear adaptive and DOB control \cite{wang2012L1-nonlinear,chen2015dobc,lopez2020adaptive-ccm,lakshmanan2020safe,zhao2022robust-ccm-de} consider only matched uncertainties.} However, compared to LTI and nonlinear systems, adaptive or DOB-based control of LPV systems has rarely been explored. \cite{xie2016MRAC-LPV} studied an MRAC scheme for switched LPV systems, but considered only {matched parametric} uncertainties with only asymptotic performance guarantees. \cite{snyder2020l1lpv} presented an \loneAC~controller for LPV systems in the presence of matched parametric uncertainties and external disturbances.
+However, adaptive or DOB-based control of LPV systems has rarely been explored. \cite{xie2016MRAC-LPV} studied an MRAC scheme for switched LPV systems, but considered only {matched parametric} uncertainties with only asymptotic performance guarantees. \cite{snyder2020l1lpv} presented an \loneAC~controller for LPV systems in the presence of matched parametric uncertainties and external disturbances.